Ranganathaswamy Temple, Srirangam: Brahmotsavam

 Brahmotsavam (Prime festival) is held during the Tamil month of Panguni (March–April).
 The preliminaries like ankurarpanam, rakshabandhanam, bheri thadanam, dhwajarohanam and the sacrificial offerings in the yagasala are gone through as usual.
 The processions go round the Chitrai street in the evenings.
 On the second day, the deity is taken to a garden inside the temple.
 The deity is taken in a palanquin through the river Kaveri to a village on the opposite shore namely Jiyarpuram on the third day.
+Then the idol is taken to the Uraiyur Temple to be united with Goddess Kamalavalli (another name of Lakshmi) for one night and then taken back to Srirangam to be present with Ranganayaki during the Serthi Sevai on the Panguni Uthiram day.

 Serthi sevai

 Serthi Sevai, meaning "divine union," is a significant ritual at Sri Ranganathaswamy Temple in Srirangam.
-It involves the combined dharshanam of the primary deity, Lord Ranganatha, with his consort, Goddess Ranganayaki, on the day of Panguni Uthiram, only once a year.
-This event, often held during festivals like Panguni Uthiram (March), features grand union of the deities enthroned on a same throne together, allowing devotees to experience a unified darshan.
-Symbolizing divine harmony and unity, Serthi Sevai amplifies spiritual merits through sacred hymns from the Divya Prabandham and elaborate rituals, embodying Srirangam's rich Vaishnavite heritage.It is believed that Sri Ramanujacharya, composed "gadyatraya" (three sacred proses) on such occasion of serthi sevai nearly 900 years before, pleading with the deities for the liberation of himself, as well as the other believers of Srivaishnava movement.
+It involves the combined dharshanam of the primary deity, Lord Ranganatha, with his consort, Goddess Ranganayaki, on the day of Panguni Uthiram (the Uthiram star appearing in the Panguni month), only once a year.
+This event, often held during March or April, features the grand union of the deities enthroned on the same throne together, allowing devotees to experience a unified darshan.
+Symbolising divine harmony and unity, Serthi Sevai amplifies spiritual merits through sacred hymns from the Divya Prabandham and elaborate rituals, embodying Srirangam's rich Vaishnavite heritage.
+It is believed that Sri Ramanujacharya composed "gadyatraya" (three sacred proses) on such an occasion of serthi sevai nearly 900 years ago, pleading with the deities for the liberation of himself, as well as the other believers of the Srivaishnava movement.